Plasma diagnostics: Two-photon absorption laser-induced fluorescence

+TALIF is a modification of the laser-induced fluorescence technique.
+In this approach, the upper energy level is excited through the absorption of two photons, and subsequent fluorescence resulting from the radiative decay of the excited level is observed.
+TALIF is capable of providing precise measurements of absolute ground state atomic densities, such as those of hydrogen, oxygen, and nitrogen.
+However, achieving such precision necessitates appropriate calibration methods, which can be accomplished through titration or a more modern approach involving a comparison with a noble gases.

+TALIF also offers insight into the temperature of species within the plasma, apart from atomic densities.
+However, this requires the use of lasers with a high spectral resolution to distinguish the Gaussian contribution of temperature broadening against the natural broadening of the two-photon excitation profile and the spectral broadening of the laser itself.

 Photodetachment

 Photodetachment combines Langmuir probe measurements with an incident laser beam.
 The incident laser beam is optimised, spatially, spectrally, and pulse energy, to detach an electron bound to a negative ion.
 Langmuir probe measurements are conducted to measure the electron density in two situations, one without the incident laser and one with the incident laser.
 The increase in the electron density with the incident laser gives the negative ion density.

 Motional Stark effect

 If an atom is moving in a magnetic field, the Lorentz force will act in opposite directions on the nucleus and the electrons, just as an electric field does.
 In the frame of reference of the atom, there is an electric field, even if there is none in the laboratory frame.
 Consequently, certain lines will be split by the Stark effect.
 With an appropriate choice of beam species and velocity and of geometry, this effect can be used to determine the magnetic field in the plasma.